Financial Assistance for Veterans: How to Get Help

-They provide short and long-term emergency financial aid for disabled veterans who were injured while serving in Operation Enduring and Iraqi Freedom.
+They provide short and long-term emergency financial assistance for disabled veterans who were injured while serving in Operation Enduring and Iraqi Freedom.
 Funds can be used for medical and living expenses, among other needs.

-Financial assistance for wounded veterans
+Financial assistance for veterans wounded in active duty

 For veterans who sustained injuries while serving, these programs offer ways to help them find healing without going into debt.